ArcticaProject/WebSites.WWW/README.md

-In cases, where content is copied from somewhere else and the original licensing has to be pertained, please make attribution of that content here and add a complete copy of the applicable license as COPYING.<other-license>
+In cases, where content is copied from somewhere else and the original licensing has to be pertained, please make attribution of that content here and add a complete copy of the applicable license as COPYING.&lt;other-license&gt;
 to this Git repository.

 For elements on our website that are non-free the filename and/or path